puppetlabs/puppet-docs/source/pe/3.2/razor_knownissues.markdown

 ---
 layout: default
 title: " PE 3.2 » Razor » Setup Recommendations and Known Issues"
-subtitle: "Setup Recommendations and Known Issues"
+subtitle: "Setup Information and Known Issues"
 canonical: "/pe/latest/razor_knownissues.html"

 ---
-##Recommended Setup
+##Important Setup Information

 Razor has been tested in the following setups/environments:

 + RHEL/CentOS 6.4

-Razor supports 64-bit systems only.
-This means that you can only provision 64-bit machines with Razor as well.
+The Razor microkernal is 64-bit only.
+Razor can only provision 64-bit machines.

 ##Known Issues